-Just before 10am on February 10, 2016, a Philadelphia jury unanimously decided in favor of the plaintiff in Carlino v.
-Ethicon.
+Just before 10am on February 10, 2016, a Philadelphia jury in Carlino v.
+Ethicon delivered a verdict in the plaintiff’s favor.
 The TVM lawsuit verdict handed Sharon Carlino $3.5 million in personal damages and doled out another $10 million in punitive damages against Johnson & Johnson’s subsidiary Ethicon for faulty manufacturing.

-According to her complaint, Ms. Carlino had Ethicon’s transvaginal mesh device, marketed as Gynecare TVT, implanted on August 18, 2005.
+According to the complaint, Ms. Carlino’s doctor placed her Gynecare TVT mesh implant on August 18, 2005.
 Since then, medical evidence supports her claim that the device eroded inside of her, causing organ damage and permanent pain during sex.
 She underwent surgery to remove the mesh twice: the first removal surgery occurred on or around November 26, 2007; the second occurred on or around December 17, 2010.
 She filed suit on June 26, 2013.

 Ethicon Vows to Appeal TVM Lawsuit Verdict